charmbracelet/huh/README.md

 )
 ```

-Finally, we can run the form:
+Once the form is defined, we can `Run()` the form to populate all of the
+variables that are passed into the field's `Value()` properties.

 ```go
 err := form.Run()